gabrielmendes98/clean-arch-react/README.md

   - when registering an employee, it should show a success message and reset all the fields
   - if a connection error occurs, it should show an error message
+  - should clear field error message when change
 - employee update
   - the fields must initially be filled in with the selected employee's data
   - must contain the fields: name, salary, document (cpf/cnpj) and email